parsimonhi/animCJK/README.md

 ## SVG files

 The svgsJa folder contains svg files corresponding to the union of the "jōyō kanji" (2136 characters) and the "jinmeyō Kanji" (862 characters).
 As a result, svgsJa folder contains 2998 characters.

+The svgsKana folder contains svg files corresponding to the "hiragana" (86 characters).

 The svgsZhHans folder contains svg files corresponding to the union of the "HSK hanzi" (2663) and the "frequently used simplified hanzi" (3500 characters).
 Only 38 characters of the "HSK hanzi" are not in the "frequently used simplified hanzi".
 As a result, svgsZhHans folder contains 3538 characters.